AnastasiiaPosulikhina/ParserApp/README.md

 # ParserApp
-C# elective course work №2
+C# elective course by First Line Software

+Work №2

 ParserApp is a WPF application performing the function of an automatic information parser from the official threat data bank of the Russian Federation FSTEC.
 It includes: